Vmlweb/Promise-Catcher/README.md

 npm install --save promise-catcher
 ```

-Then use require through NodeJS.
+Then use require through Typescript.

 ```javascript
 import * as catcher from 'promise-catcher'